Tai-Rocha/Caatinga_Dry_Forest/README.md

 # Pernambuco

-This is a repository for analysis of 24 Caatinga sites.
-We're investigating the phytogeographica patterns determining the relative contribution of species turnover/nestedness to beta diversity composition.
+Repository for analysis of 24 Caatinga sites.
+We are investigating the phytogeographica patterns and species turnover/nestedness (beta diversity composition).

 We split script folders and subfolders as follow:

-- exploratory: extract enviromental values in 24 points using INPE climatic and topographic data ( http://www.dpi.inpe.br/Ambdata/download.php ) and raster pckg         (https://www.rdocumentation.org/packages/raster/versions/3.3-7)
+- Exploratory data analysis: extract enviromental values of 24 points using INPE climatic and topographic data ( http://www.dpi.inpe.br/Ambdata/download.php ).
+I      use raster pckg to do this analysis       (https://www.rdocumentation.org/packages/raster/versions/3.3-7)

 - PCA_NMDS: